18th April, 2023

 Reporting concerns to the HSE can be done through an online form or via telephone.
 They will take your details but you can ask them not to disclose this to your employer if you don't want them to.

 We use the information you tell us to assess if it’s something we should look into.
 If it is, then we will take up the problem you report with the company by contacting them by phone, writing or a site visit.

 The HSE will assess your report within 24 hours, and let you know what action they are taking within 21 days.
 HSE inspectors have a range of powers in terms of inspecting premises and stopping work, if necessary.

-100 Members of the public were killed due to work related activities in 2017/18
+80 members of the public were killed due to work-related activities in 2021/22

-It may surprise you to know that nearly as many members of the public were killed due to work-related activities, as workers.
-Over 40% of fatal injuries were to members of the public.
+It may surprise you to know that nearly as many members of the public (80) were killed due to work-related activities, as workers (123).
+Around 40% of fatal injuries were to members of the public.

 Your first step can be to report the health and safety issue or concern to the business involved.
-It might be obvious who this is, for example, if you are in their premises.
-It might also not be so obvious, for example, if some workers are working remotely and there are no signs or they don't wear a uniform.
+It might be obvious who this is, for example, if you are on their premises.
+But it might not be so obvious, for example, if some workers are working remotely and there are no signs, or they don't wear a uniform.

 The business should take any concerns seriously.
 They may advise you how and why the situation is safe, and the controls in place.
 Or they might need to take action to resolve any issues.